wighawag/hardhat-deploy/README.md

 Note that for the second invokation, this deployment will fails to upgrade the proxy as the `from` which is `deployer` is not the same as the proxy's owner : `greeterOwner`

 To make it work, you have to create a new script that have for `from` field: `greeterOwner`.
-If such value is a a multi sig or an address not registered as part of buidler signers, the tx will not be executed but instead an error will be throw, mentionning the tx data necessary to perform the upgrade.
+If such value is a a multi sig or an address not registered as part of hardhat signers, the tx will not be executed but instead an error will be throw, mentionning the tx data necessary to perform the upgrade.

 ## Builtin-In Support For Diamonds (EIP2535)

-The deployments field also expose the diamond field: `bre.deployments.diamond` that let you deploy [Diamonds](https://eips.ethereum.org/EIPS/eip-2535) in an easy way.
+The deployments field also expose the diamond field: `hre.deployments.diamond` that let you deploy [Diamonds](https://eips.ethereum.org/EIPS/eip-2535) in an easy way.

 Instead of specifying the facets to cut out or cut in, which the diamond contract expects, you specify the facets you want to end up having on the deployed contract.